Pandaqi/Bombgoggles/mini_jam_164_idea.md

 ## What is CRUCIAL before the game is finished?

-FIX: Players can now spawn on top of hidden elements (I only check if they're not too close to EACH OTHER, should amend that)

 * Singleplayer
   * Either an AI opponent to actually play against
   * Or you need to collect X treasures (before the AI opponent does), without blowing up of course.
 (Because bombs are always inverted and kill yourself.)

-Create the actual MAP (green, randomly placed leafs, some random decoration)
-* The ground erosion would be a great way to include "constant escalation" (restriction)
-  * It's a shader that gets a list of CENTERS and RADII, then cuts out circles based on that (just draw nothing at those pixels)
-  * There are multiple layers => this creates nice persistence and variety over time
+    * Already implemented treasure tracking and winning, juts need to communicate this and make the other adjustments
+    * Create unique TUTORIAL to explain this solo mode (with treasure hunting), display as needed

+Better MAP
+* Place some leaf decorations and stuff
+* Actually use the eroded layers
-  * @IDEA: Those bottom layers that get revealed through bombs are like "terrains" with a special effect?
+  * Like "terrains" with a special effect?
 (Some change your movement speed.
 Some make you lose control.
 Some can't have hidden elements, or have a LOT of them.)
+  * Those bottom layers _permanently_ reveal things that are within their radius??

 Determine included elements/mechanics more smartly:
 * To get Battery in there, but not on your first game.